 of South African (SA) organisations said they've been victims of economic crime and fraud

-We hope that this report will help shed light on these areas, areas that organisations have stopped seeing and will prompt them to take a closer look and identify the gaps that exist.
-Our wish is for awareness to be further heightened and for a new dawn to break - the dawn of proactivity in the fight against economic crime.
+We hope that this report will help shed light on areas that organisations have stopped seeing and will prompt them to take a closer look and identify the gaps that exist.

 PwC's 2018 Global Economic Crime and Fraud Survey finds that 49% of global organisations say they've experienced economic crime in the past two years.
 But what about the other 51%?